What AI Changes About the Build Decision

 4. Organizational Commitment

-The department leading the in-house Digital Completion Cloud initiative will need buy-in from organizational heads as well as frontline employees.
+The department leading the in-house Customer Journey Orchestration Platform initiative will need buy-in from organizational heads as well as frontline employees.
 The whole business division is more likely to embrace the new technology if evidence is shown — whether through case studies or industry KPIs — that the new piece of technology will help teams come closer to their goals.
 The problem is that developing software from scratch means there’s no proof of impact.
 This increases the organization’s perception of risk.

 5. Regular Risk and Compliance Assessments